The Best Savings Accounts in Indiana 2023

 This can be a bit tricky in today’s economy.
 Often, CDs offer rates that are higher than what you might get with a savings account.
 You lock in that higher rate when you agree to leave your money there for a set period of time.

 If interest rates go up, you are locked into that lower rate.
 To hedge their bets, many people will create a “CD ladder” where they put money into a variety of CDs, such as 15 months, 18 months, and 24 months, so that not all their money is tied up at a lower rate for long.

-Fees vs. penalties
+Fees vs. Penalties

 At first blush, a certificate of deposit might seem like a better choice because there are no fees; however, if you do choose to pull the money out early, the penalty you pay might negate all of your interest and then some.
-It is possible to find savings accounts that charge no fees or those that charge fees you can easily have waived, such as by requesting eStatements.
+It is possible to find savings accounts that charge no fees or those that charge fees you can easily waive, such as by requesting eStatements.

 Frequently Asked Questions (FAQs)

 These accounts function much like savings accounts do, though you have more features that make it feel like a checking account.
 Debit cards and checks allow you to spend money in other places, while a savings account might require you to go to an ATM to retrieve your cash.

 In most cases, “high yield” refers to an amount of daily compounded interest that is 20 to 25 times over the national average.
 Keep in mind that high-yield accounts often allow for that high rate of interest on only a certain amount of money in an account, not all of it.
 Look at your financial institution’s website to learn more.